amrihakim9/restaurant-analysis/README.md

-# Basaji Fast Food Sales Analysis
+# Balaji Fast Food Sales Analysis

-This repository contains an analysis of sales data for Basaji Fast Food restaurant.
+This repository contains an analysis of sales data for Balaji Fast Food restaurant.
 The analysis includes statistical calculations, visualizations such as pie charts, histograms, bar charts, and line plots, as well as insights into sales trends based on different parameters like item prices, quantities, transaction types, and months.

 ## Analysis Overview